The genius of Louis van Gaal, the new Manchester United manager, is not easily understood.

 At Manchester United he will be able to field eleven players who belong to the very best in the world at their positions, so he will probably adopt a play style more similar to the classic Dutch School.
 He probably won’t revert to the ball-hoarding style of Ajax in the 1990s and Pep Guardiola’s Barcelona and Bayern Munich teams.
 Van Gaal thinks Spain and Guardiola’s teams are less effective and fun than they can be.
 Their problem, Van Gaal thinks, is that they try to gain possession in situations when the opponent’s defence is well organised.
 This results in horizontal or back passes and mind-numbing ball-hoarding.
 ‘Less fun to watch’, he told De Voetbaltrainer.

 So he prefers a different style, one which he has given yet another curious name to: ‘provocative pressing’.
 By this he means that he will not press the opponent immediately after losing possession.
 Instead, he will yield the opponent some time and space, provoking them into surrendering possession higher up the pitch.
-Then, his team quickly passes vertically, in order to profit from the space behind the opponent’s defence - see for example the second against Chile in the group stage of the World Cup.
+Then, his team quickly passes vertically, in order to profit from the space behind the opponent’s defence - see for example the second goal against Chile in the group stage of the World Cup.

 Perhaps ‘provocative pressing’ is simply a euphemism for counter-attacking football, which to Dutch football ears is a swear word.
 But after the annus horribilis that was Manchester United’s previous season, Van Gaal probably won’t suffer the same burden as Dutch coaches – that they need not only win, they need to win in style.